SkyN9ne/PartnerCenterSDK/sdk/README.md

 6. Click _App registrations_ -> Select _All apps_ from the drop down -> Click on the application created in step 3.
 7. Click _Authentication_ from left menu blade and then click _Add Platform_
 8. In the Right popup blade, Click on _Mobile and Desktop Applications_
-8. Select **https://login.microsoftonline.com/common/oauth2/nativeclient** as one of the available Redirect URIs ( You need to add a custom redirectUri too.
-Add **http://localhost** but we will be using the one added earlier ).
+8. Select `https://login.microsoftonline.com/common/oauth2/nativeclient` as one of the available Redirect URIs (You need to add a custom `redirectUri` too.
+Add `http://localhost` but we will be using the one added earlier)
 9. Click _Configure_.
 Your set of redirect Uris will be added under Platform **Mobile and Desktop Applications**.
 10. Be sure to click the _Save_ button to ensure the changes are saved.